near/community/meetings/rpc-wg.md

 * JSONRPC: we increased the payload limit from 2MB to 10MB and made it configurable via config.json
 * JSONRPC: the structured errors are still awaiting the applayer support

-Data API might take approx 3 more weeks.
+Construction API release might take approx 3 more weeks.

 ## Notes
 * Bohdan K was trying to figure out how to have all keys for the Wallet indexer.
 Was trying to repurpose state viewer, unfortunately state viewer is not library at all.
 So Bohdan K started copying pieces from state viewer.
 Unfortunately state viewer requires the node to be shut down.
 Bowen W: Create a snapshot on the database and then read the snapshot, check with Mikhail K whether he has merged the snapshots.
 Let's follow up with Alex S whether snapshot PR can be merged;